silvester-zogaj/portfolio/README.md

-Portofolio holding my front-end web development projects.
-As well as an about me page.
+Portofolio holding my front-end web development projects and an about me page.
+My email is also included, and it is located in the footer.